 My name is Andrew Buller and I am author of the children’s picture book series The Rhymers.
-Within this piece I share my writing journey, as well as the tools and techniques I have used to successfully self-publish my books; with currently over 50 books on Amazon at the time of writing this.
+Within this piece I share my writing journey, as well as the tools and techniques I have used to successfully self-publish my books; with currently over 50 books on Amazon.

 The Art of Self-Publishing Video